daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-80 Ability to use exported requirements graph

+Reqtraq SHALL allow loading exported requirements graphs instead of parsing certdocs.

+##### Attributes:
+- Parents: REQ-TRAQ-SWH-18
+- Rationale: The requirements of a system can be split between multiple repos.
+The parent-child relationship between the repos forms a tree.
+We call the repos with no children "leaf" repos.
+If the tree has a single leaf repo, its requirements graph includes the requirements of all its parents, providing a complete view of the system.
+Being able to merge the graphs of _multiple_ leaf repos into one allows having a complete view of a system with two or more leaf repos.
+- Verification: Test
+- Safety Impact: None

 ### matrix/matrices.go

 Functions which generate trace matrix tables between different requirements and source code.